 The spine consists of 7 cervical, 12 thoracic, and 5 lumbar vertebrae.

 The vertebral bodies gradually increase in size as they descend.
 The posterior arch encases the spinal cord and consists of the broad pedicles, flat laminae, and the spinous processes (Fig. 7–2).
 The transverse processes extend laterally near the junction of the pedicles and laminae.
-The posterior arch has four facets that articulate with ...
+The posterior arch has four facets that articulate with the ...